ZenGPT/api-server/README.md

 AWS_ACCESS_KEY_ID=
 AWS_SECRET_ACCESS_KEY=
 AWS_REGION=us-east-1
+PRE_SHARED_KEY=
 ```

 The server is using DynamoDB as the database, so you need to set up the AWS credentials.
+Also you need to set up the OpenAI API key and the pre-shared key for the API.

+Both BFF and API server are using the same pre-shared key.
+Any request without the pre-shared key will be rejected as 403.

 Create a virtual environment and install the dependencies: